elusiveunit/lucid-gallery-lightbox/README.md

 **lgljl\_init\_lightbox**

-Whether to initiallize the lightbox automatically.
+Whether to initiallize the lightbox automatically (call the lightbox method on gallery jQuery objects).
 Disable if you want to use custom options, callbacks etc.

 	add_filter( 'lgljl_init_lightbox', '__return_false' );